just curious--what images/films did you use as a reference when designing the graphical style?

 amazing job. i loved every dreadful moment. i very much look forward to what other work you may put out in the future.

-this experience had probed the innermost cavities of my own head to invoke what i can only fathom to be the only true nightmare i've ever had while awake.
+this experience had probed the deepest cavities of my own head to invoke what i can only fathom to be the only true nightmare i've ever had while awake.

 i just mean that the game sets the mood with its soft gray colored text. the game over screen's text is a bright white, not ideal for gameplay since it's harsh on the eyes for long periods of time, but it's a game over screen so you won't see it that long anyway, however the glitch i experienced made the white text the permanent color of the main game.